Cymptom-Research/python_candidate_task/README.md

 * Use [typing](https://docs.python.org/3/library/typing.html) to make methods as clear as possible.
 * Please try to keep pep8 linting guidelines.
 * **Don't clone this repo!**
+* AWS has diffrent regions that each may contain EC2 instances, you should pull all instances, take that into account!

 ## Bonus